 - a custom

-- or the dedicated "no_backup" folder (see
+- the dedicated

 - Make sure that the keys used to encrypt backup data are not included in the backup.